 All properties connected to the public wastewater system pay wastewater fees.
-Eugene provides local wastewater collection services, and the Metropolitan Wastewater Management Commission (MWMC) operates the regional wastewater collection and treatment facilities (Eugene Code 6.401-6.471).
+Eugene provides local wastewater collection services, and the Metropolitan Wastewater Management Commission (MWMC), a partnership of Lane County and the cities of Eugene and Springfield, operates the regional wastewater collection and treatment facilities (Eugene Code 6.401-6.471).

 In 2004, the MWMC adopted a Facilities Plan that identifies cost-effective solutions for the region’s wastewater needs projected through 2025.
 The MWMC is investing in significant improvements to provide capacity for community growth, avoid raw sewage overflows caused by rainy weather, and meet new, more stringent regulatory requirements to protect the Willamette River.
 Both user fees and systems development charges will provide resources to support these investments.